lacroitgnamsbeau/Dream-Sweet-in-C-/README.md

 DUE DATES:
   October 28 - Group Name and Project Idea
-  November 24 - Final Day to Submit
+  December 1 - Final Day to Submit

-I divided the flow of the project into 4 weeks.
+I divided the flow of the project into 5 weeks.

 Concept: Task-Track RPG